Conveniently located to serve Los Angeles, Van Nuys, Burbank, Huntington Park, San Fernando and Northridge

 It generally takes 7 to 14 days to take full effect, and it is best to avoid alcohol and smoking starting at least one week before the procedure.

-The effects from Botox will last three to six months.
+The effects of Botox will last three to six months.
 To maintain the effect, you’ll need regular follow-up injections.
 The lines and wrinkles often appear less severe with time.

 Temporary bruising is the most common side effect of Botox.
 Headaches, which end in 24 to 48 hours, can happen, but this is rare.

-After the procedure do not rub or massage the treated areas for 24 hours.
+After the procedure, you should avoid rubbing or massaging the treated areas for 24 hours.
 This may help prevent the toxin from spreading to a different area.
 You can return to your normal activities right after the procedure.

 If performed carefully by an expert skin health specialist, Botox provides natural-looking results and enhances a youthful appearance.
 Botox can be used as a preventative measure to delay the appearance of wrinkles.
 By injecting these compounds into the muscles, we can control muscle contractions and keep the facial contour smooth.